A photostatic copy of a page from Ilustração Portugueza, October 29, 1917

 1) Some of the events claimed to have been predicted in 1917 (though not written down until years later) appear to have taken place.
 This has given the Fatima messages credibility even among those not part of the Catholic faith.

-2) The Fatima appearances, though not necessarily all the messages, have been accepted as legitimate by the Vatican.
+2) The Fatima appearances, though not necessarily all the messages, have been accepted as legitimate and/or “worthy of belief” by the Vatican.
 As there are at least 1-2 billion people with at least some minimal ties with the Church of Rome, this means that a huge portion of the West (Europe and the Western Hemisphere), as well as people throughout the rest of the world, have reasons to pay attention to the Fatima.

 3) Some of the Fatima messages are claimed to still be for the future.
 And whether people believe them or not, there will be repercussions from them.
 Some of those repercussions will likely shock the world.
 If you survive, you will likely be affected by these repercussions in the not too distant future.
 This is mainly because of warnings in the Bible about a woman (Isaiah 47) that seems to have had a lot in common with the apparition that supposedly appeared nearly a century ago.